jnozzi/cocoadev.com/markdown/ReleasingNSWindowControllerWhenWindowCloses.md

 ----

-Just realized the problem - some objects in the Nib bind to File's Owner, so we have sort of circular references, and thus cannot release any of the objects... the workaround would be use one or more General/NSObjectController instancecs in the Nib and bind to these, then setup the content objects in     windowDidLoad - not as pretty, but at least now     dealloc is again sent to my controller.
+Just realized the problem - some objects in the Nib bind to File's Owner, so we have sort of circular references, and thus cannot release any of the objects... the workaround would be use one or more NSObjectController instancecs in the Nib and bind to these, then setup the content objects in     windowDidLoad - not as pretty, but at least now     dealloc is again sent to my controller.

 Alternatively decouple the window from the window controller by using     setWindow:nil.

 ----

-I have never had any issues having my sub-classed General/NSWindowControllers releasing when I close the window.
+I have never had any issues having my sub-classed NSWindowControllers releasing when I close the window.
 I override the     - (void) close; method like so: